What are the chances that the same angel-faced teenaged cheerleader would be involved

 he there wed Virginia Mallin, a well-known socialite famed for her charitable endeavors;

-Virginia had previously been married to the owner of Caesar’s Palace and Circus Circus, two of the hottest hotels on the Vegas Strip.
+Virginia had previously been married to the owner of Caesar’s Palace and Circus Circus, then two of the hottest hotels on the Vegas Strip.

 Tragically, Egyed’s great wealth did not bring great happiness,